kubernetes-sigs/network-policy-api/site-src/guides/api-overview.md

 ### AdminNetworkPolicy Rules

-Each ANP should define at least one `Ingress` or `Egress` relevant in-cluster traffic flows. and the Actions that should take place for those flows.
+Each ANP should define at least one `Ingress` or `Egress` relevant in-cluster traffic flow along with the associated Action that should occur.
 In each `gress` rule the user should AT THE MINIMUM define an `Action`, and at least one `AdminNetworkPolicyPeer`.
 Optionally the user may also define select `Ports` to filter traffic on and also a name for each rule to make management/ reporting easier for Admins.